 - Although they're known as a hairless breed, the Xolo also comes in a coated variety.

 - The Xolo's body is slightly longer than it is tall.

 - In addition to being a great companion, the Xolo is also a protective watchdog.

-- The Xolo’s lack of an insulating fur coat makes him feel warm to the touch, even though his body temperature is not any higher than that of other dogs.
+- The Xolo's lack of an insulating fur coat makes them feel warm to the touch, even though their body temperature is not any higher than that of other dogs.